void-linux/void-linux.github.io/_posts/2023-07-20-infra-week-day-4.md

 rather than as the result of a machine going away, the service interruption is measured in seconds.

-## Design Choices and Tradeoffs
+## Design Choices and Trade-offs

-Of course there is no free lunch, and tehse choices come with tradeoffs.
+Of course there is no free lunch, and these choices come with trade-offs.
 Some of the design choices we've made have to do with the difference in effort required to test a service locally and debug it remotely.
 Containers help a lot with this process since its possible to run the exact same image with the exact same code in it as what is